Losing your job - entitlements

-If you are being dismissed from your job or made redundant you may have certain entitlements including notice and pay for annual leave earned but not taken.
+If you are being dismissed from your job or made redundant you have certain entitlements including notice and pay for annual leave built up but not taken.

 This is a checklist of what your employer must give you when you leave work:

 You may be entitled to notice if you are being let go from your job.
-This means that you are given notice that your job will end, and a date in the near future when this will come into effect.
-The length of notice you are entitled to, will depend in the first place on your contract of employment.
-In addition, there is a minimum entitlement set out in the Minimum Notice and Terms of Employment Acts 1973 to 2001.
+This means that you are given notice that your job will end, and a date when this will come into effect.
+The length of notice you are entitled to, will depend on your contract of employment.
+There is also a minimum entitlement set out in the Minimum Notice and Terms of Employment Acts 1973–2005.

-In order to be entitled to the statutory minimum, you must have been working for your employer for at least 13 weeks.
+To be entitled to the legal (or 'statutory') minimum, you must have been working for your employer continuously for at least 13 weeks.

-The amount of notice you are entitled to by law will depend on how long you have been working for your employer.
+The amount of notice you are entitled to by law depends on how long you have been working for your employer.

 |13 weeks to 2 years||1 week|